Pablo-source/climate_viz/README.md

 Tables of Global and Hemispheric Monthly Means and Zonal Annual Means

+We download the CSV file below for this project:

 Global-mean monthly, seasonal, and annual means, 1880-present, updated through most recent month: TXT, CSV

-We download the CSV file for this project

 GLOBAL LAND-OCEAN TEMPERATURE INDEX